CSB Services - Intensive Community Treatment

 - Crisis intervention

-- The Program for Assertive Community Treatment (PACT) is similar to the Intensive Community Treatment Team and provides services 7 days/week.
+- The Program for Assertive Community Treatment (PACT) is similar to the Intensive Case Management Team and provides services 7 days/week.

 - The Intensive Care Coordination (ICC) team works with youth who are at risk of out-of-home placement and their families, helping them get needed services so the youth can continue to live at home.
 If placement outside the community is necessary, the ICC team helps the family develop the supports needed to ensure their child’s safe, successful return home.